Table Tennis Bats

 Owner and Editor

-Whether you call them table tennis bats, table tennis rackets, table tennis paddles, ping pong bats, ping pong rackets or ping pong paddles ... you'll need to know about the new rules and regulations that the International Table Tennis Federation (ITTF) introduced in 2008 relating to your table tennis racket.
+Whether you call them table tennis bats, table tennis rackets, table tennis paddles, ping pong bats, ping pong rackets or ping pong paddles ... you'll need to be aware of the rules and regulations that the International Table Tennis Federation (ITTF) introduced in 2008 relating to your table tennis racket.

 By the way, although a racket is referred to as a paddle or a bat in some countries, the official Laws of Table Tennis call it a racket.